SCI Foundation is now Unlimit Health. Learn more about what the change means for our ongoing efforts to eliminate neglected tropical diseases

 To do this, we need to support the implementation of a truly sustainable strategy for the control and elimination of this disease, and there are further challenges to overcome, since hybrid species capable of infecting people have been found emerging from cattle.
 As the parasites themselves evolve into new forms, treatment strategies will need to adapt to include both the human and livestock population and this may be further complicated by global travel, as demonstrated by the recent outbreak in Corsica.

-We aim to take a One Health approach to improving health by working across different partners operating in animal, human, and environmental health.
-Our approach goes beyond treatment of parasitic worms in people and aims to change population behaviour to reduce transmission between humans and between human and animal populations, address environmental transmission factors, and increase access to all basic services including healthcare, water, sanitation and education.
-We also explore ways in which control strategies for multiple pathogens can be brought together, for instance the relevance of treatments against schistosomiasis for diseases caused by pork tapeworms.
+We aim to take a One Health approach to improving health by working across different partners operating in animal, human, and environmental health to optimise health of societies, animals and ecosystems.
+Our approach goes beyond treatment of parasitic worms in people and aims to change population behaviour to reduce transmission between humans and between human and animal populations, address environmental transmission factors, and increase access to all basic services including healthcare, water, sanitation and education (One Health Systems Strengthening).
+We also explore ways in which control strategies for multiple pathogens can be brought together, for instance the relevance of treatments against schistosomiasis for diseases caused by pork tapeworms (Taenia Solium).

 Our CEO Dr Wendy Harrison and One Health Policy Advisor Dr Gabrielle Laing presented the UK Health Radio’s Global Health Charity Show, talking about linking people, places and animals and how a One Health approach can lead to healthy societies & ecosystems.